 CUE will, to the best of its ability, ensure confidentiality and privacy in regard to history, records and discussions about the people we serve.
 The very fact that an individual is served by CUE, Inc. must be kept private or confidential; disclosure can be made only under specified conditions, which are described below, for reasons relating to law enforcement and fulfillment of our mission.
-This means that staff shall not disclose any information about a person, including the fact that he or she is or is not served by our organization, to anyone outside of this organization unless authorized by the Executive Director or other authorized personnel.
+This means that staff shall not disclose any information about a person, including the fact that he or she is or is not served by our organization, to anyone outside of this organization unless authorized by the CEO or other authorized personnel.
 The principle of confidentiality must be maintained in all programs, departments, functions and activities.

 - No member information requested by someone outside the nonprofit will be given over the telephone.
 Staff is instructed to respond with the statement: "Nonprofit policy does not permit me to give out this information."
 That includes whether or not a person is or has been served by CUE, Inc.

 - Release-of-information forms will be explained and completed in the presence of the person about whom any information may be released, before it is released.